ipfs/ipfs-docs/docs/concepts/public-utilities.md

 # Public IPFS Utilities

-The IPFS Foundation (and Protocol Labs in the past), Cloudflare, and several other organizations provide hosted public utilities to the community on a best-effort basis.
+The IPFS Foundation (and Protocol Labs in the past) and several other organizations provide hosted public utilities to the community on a best-effort basis.
 As such, it is not intended to be part of your critical path or production infrastructure.

 These include [IPFS Gateways](./ipfs-gateway.md) and hosted [Delegated Routing V1 endpoints](./nodes#delegated-routing).